2018 Nissan Sentra Trim Levels with Comparisons & Configurations.

 If any of those features interest you, going with the SV will be the better choice, as both the regular SV model and its optional packages are easily worth the upgrade even if you are only after one or two of the features included.However, if you can live without all of those, then a Sentra S with the CVT is still a good value, especially now that it includes some active safety features.
 The manual model of the S is not a good choice however, and will not make sense to most buyers unless they are both invested in having a manual transmission car and are on a tight budget.

-Compare the 2018 Nissan Sentra SV vs SR Trim Levels.
+Compare the 2018 Nissan Sentra SV vs SR Trims.
 What is the difference?

 Originally, the SR was meant as a more performance-oriented trim level for the Sentra, but it focuses more on the appearance rather than the actual driving experience.
 An upgrade to the SR from the SV gives the Sentra larger 17-inch alloy wheels, LED headlights, fog lights, and adaptive cruise control.
 The premium cloth seats also get a special sporty design and both the interior and the exterior gets some performance styling.
 Heated seats and outside mirrors are also standard.